RedHatEdge/patterns/patterns/self-healing-dcns/README.md

 Network topologies play a large part in enabling this functionality, however if connectivity can be made redundant, then further resilency is achieved.

 ## Rationale
 The rationale for this pattern is to have self-healing capabilities on small form-factor hardware, allowing for availability of services in the event of hardware failure.
-It helps prevent a single device from causing long running impacts to availability, without needing large hardware investments.
+It helps prevent a single device from causing long running impacts to availability, without needing large hardware investments and in some cases allowing the ability to add DCNs after initial deployment.
 The automatic self-healing can also help lower operational costs and incease availability over time, as much of the recovery actions are performed without intervention.

 ## Footnotes